Skinny Peaches & Cream Greek Yogurt Cheesecake, I have lightened the luscious, rich cheesecake without losing any delectable flavor!

 Racing is addictive.
-Once you race, you want to race again to see if you can do a personal best (or pr, personal record).
+Once you race, you want to race again to see if you can do a personal best (or pr, a personal record).
 If you don’t do better, you have to try again, because well, you can’t stop when you did worse!!
 See how this goes?

 - 2 cups almond flour

-- 3 tablespoon real maple syrup
+- 3 tablespoons maple syrup

-- 1 tablespoon canola oil
+- 1 tablespoon oil

 - ⅛ teaspoon salt

-- 2 cup fat free plain Greek yogurt
+- 2 cups Greek yogurt fat-free plain

 - ½ cup sugar

-- pinch of salt
+- 1 pinch salt

-- 2 eggs
+- 2 large eggs

-- 2 teaspoon vanilla
+- 2 teaspoons vanilla extract

-- 1 cup fresh peaches, chopped
+- 1 cup peaches fresh, chopped

 - 1 Tablespoon cornstarch

-- Pour into a 10 inch tart pan or springform pan that has been sprayed with non-stick spray.
-Bake at 350 degrees, 15 minutes or until lightly brown.
+- Pour into a 10-inch tart pan or springform pan that has been sprayed with non-stick spray.
+Bake at 350 degrees, 15 minutes, or until lightly brown.

 - Remove from oven and fill with desired filling.
 Crust does not have to cool before filling.